-The Audit, Risk & Compliance Committee meets at least four times a year to consider the nature and scope of audit reviews, the effectiveness of the systems of internal control, compliance within the Company and its subsidiaries, and risk management.
+The Audit Committee meets at least four times a year to consider the nature and scope of audit reviews and the effectiveness of the systems of internal control.
 Its terms of reference also include the review of the annual financial statements and accounting policies of the Company and its subsidiaries.
 The external auditor meets with the Committee by invitation.